PI2-TEAM01/Flex/README.md

 /home/$Your_Personal_Folder/.platformio/packages/framework-esp8266-rtos-sdk/include/espressif/esp8266/pin_mux_register.h
  ```

-* If you used ESPCONN objects and that you uploaded a new piece of code to the ESP8266 (that don't use ESPCONN objects at all), you will see that informations about network are still printed in the serial monitor ...
+* If you used ESPCONN objects and that you uploaded a new piece of code to the ESP8266 (that don't use ESPCONN objects at all), you will see that network information are still printed in the serial monitor ...
-In order to delete these parameters you need to execute in the user_init() the single line :
+In order to delete these parameters you need to execute in the user_init() the following single line :

  ```
 void user_init(void) {